CraigKnoblauch/portfolio/notes/procedurally-handling-complex-meshes.md

 Heck when is parse even called, or loadMaterial for that matter?
 Was my glb loaded cached and that's why this didn't go off?

 Can I attach a debugger to this thing and step through to the load?
 That would be best

+# Alternate solutions
+1. Use a glb with materials to map the logic names of meshes onto the names of matcap files.
+After that generation is done use a glb without materials in the final product
+2. A glb with materials has the material name accessible in `nodes[i].material.name`.
+Make some logic like `nodes[i].material.name + ".png"` to determine the matcap for each mesh

+**I'll proceed with number 2, and make an issue on drei for the user's logical names of the material and mesh to appear in the returned gltf object"**